elaman/vue-todo/README.md

 If you visit `/admin/config/services/rest` you can see which paths you can use as endpoints.
 Two requirements:

 - All the requests need authentication, which is `Bearer {access_token}` in the request header.
-- All requests must have `?format=json` in the end, so it returns JSON.
+- All requests must have `?_format=json` in the end, so it returns JSON.

  Apart from that Drupal categorizes all requests as safe (GET) and unsafe (POST, PATCH, DELETE, PUT):